Developing a comprehensive safety and risk management plan for your church starts with assessing the risks in each key area of ministry.

 Even when church leaders recognize the value of developing a risk management plan, it's sometimes difficult to know where to start.
 Your first challenge is finding the right person to oversee the responsibility.
 Then, you need to decide which area of ministry to tackle first.
 Trying to address every aspect of your ministry at once could be overwhelming and discouraging.
 Once you have implemented risk control measures in one area, you'll be able to build on that success to make changes elsewhere.

 Choose good people.
-Recruiting the right people to develop the plan is key, says Matthew Greene, southern regional manager for Brotherhood Mutual.
+Recruiting the right people to develop the plan is key, says Matthew Greene, national sales director for Brotherhood Mutual.
 Create one or more committees of people who understand and value risk management.
 Include professionals in areas you intend to address, such an accountant for financial issues and a builder for structural ones.
 Most importantly, Greene says, “put someone in charge who is invested with enough authority to make things happen.”